-Social Security Disability Status
+Disability Requirements, Disability Status

 When Social Security Disability Sends You To A Doctor, What Kind Is It?

-The kind of doctor that Social Security disability might send you to depends upon your disabling condition or conditions.
-Social Security disability examiners usually send you to a consultative examination (usually called a CE) if your own medical sources are inadequate to determine whether or not you are disabled under Social Security disability guidelines.
+The kind of doctor that Social Security Disability might send you to depends upon your disabling condition or conditions.
+Social Security Disability examiners usually send you to a consultative examination (usually called a CE) if your own medical sources are inadequate to determine whether or not you are disabled under Social Security Disability guidelines.

 Disability examiners may attempt to get more information by recontacting your medical sources for more information or even clarification, or by scheduling a consultative examination.
 Social Security prefers to use your medical treatment source (i.e. your personal doctor) to be their consultative doctor if he or she is equipped, qualified, and willing to perform a consultative examination for the authorized fee.

 However, Social Security rules give the disability examiner the option to use an independent medical source for the consultative examination or diagnostic test if:

 3. You prefer to go to a different doctor and have a good reason for doing so;